maciejkaniewski/Drone-control-with-hand-gestures-using-image-processing/README.md

 ## The purpose and scope of the project

-The main purpose of the project is to create an application that would allow you to control the drone using hand gestures.
+The main purpose of the project was to create an application that would allow user to control the drone using hand gestures.
-Gesture recognition will be realized by processing the image from the drone's built-in camera.
-Detection of particular gestures will result in the drone performing appropriate movement actions.
+Gesture recognition has been realized by processing the image from the drone's built-in camera.
+Detection of particular gestures results in the drone performing appropriate movement actions.

 ## Tasks